Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Proposed Method

-The fact that MM attention in PAP-Net achieves almost identical performance to EM attention using a simple weighted sum for cross-task fusion is astonishing.
-We believe that there is substantial untapped potential in these affinity representations, and therefore, we were inspired to develop a parameter-efficient cross-task attention mechanism to optimally model local and global interactions.
+\s{The fact that MM attention in PAP-Net achieves almost identical performance to EM attention using a simple weighted sum for cross-task fusion is astonishing.
+We believe that there is substantial untapped potential in these affinity representations, and therefore, we were inspired to develop a parameter-efficient cross-task attention mechanism to optimally model local and long-range interactions intra- and inter-task.
 For parameter efficiency, we aim to employ MM attention, which involves processing large affinity matrices.
 Therefore the challenge lies in minimizing the parameters introduced to process these matrices.
-We propose our EMA-Net framework to efficiently and exhaustively model all cross-task patterns using CTAL; which is comprised of three stages: intra-task modelling, inter-task modelling, and task-specific diffusion.
+We propose our CTAL distillation module to efficiently and exhaustively model all cross-task patterns; which is comprised of three stages: intra-task modelling, inter-task modelling, and task-specific diffusion.
+The details for each of these steps are provided in~\cref{ctal}.}

+The fact that MM attention in PAP-Net achieves nearly identical performance to EM attention, despite using a simple weighted sum for cross-task fusion, is remarkable.
+We believe there is significant untapped potential in affinity representations, which led us to design a parameter-efficient cross-task attention mechanism to effectively model local and long-range interactions both intra- and inter-task.
+To ensure parameter efficiency, we focus on MM attention, which processes large affinity matrices.
+The main challenge is minimizing the parameters required for this processing.
+Our proposed CTAL distillation module efficiently models all cross-task patterns and consists of three stages: intra-task modeling, inter-task modeling, and task-specific diffusion.
+Details for each step are provided in~\cref{ctal}.

+For the purposes of reducing the computational burden of the multi-scale task-prediction distillation framework proposed by MTI-Net, we propose an alternative framework that removes the need for performing cross-task distillation at multiple scales.
+The details of this framework are described in \cref{multiscale}